 See the Royal Family

-In 2024, King Willem-Alexander and his closest family members are celebrating King’s Day in Emmen.
+In 2024, King Willem-Alexander and his closest family members celebrated King’s Day in Emmen.

-As seen in previous years, the city will organise special celebrations to welcome the Royal Family, packing the day with parades, concerts, performances, exhibitions and much more.
-So it’s definitely worth traveling to the municipality if you want to celebrate the King’s 57th birthday in person!
+As seen in previous years, the city organised special celebrations to welcome the Royal Family, packing the day with parades, concerts, performances, exhibitions and more.
+It was definitely worth traveling to the municipality if you wanted to celebrate the King’s 57th birthday in person!

-While the full program hasn’t been announced, we know that the King’s walking route starts at Noorderplein, continuing to the Market Square via the Hoofdstraat, then on to the entrance of Rensenpark and then the Town Hall via Kerkplein.
+The King’s walking route started at Noorderplein, continuing to the Market Square via the Hoofdstraat, then on to the entrance of Rensenpark and then the Town Hall via Kerkplein.

-The last part of the walk takes them through the skate park and Wildlands to finish in Raadshuisplein.
+The last part of the walk took them through the skate park and Wildlands to finish in Raadshuisplein.

 Attend a festival